ludovicchabant/September/README.md

 you can override with the `--tmp-dir` argument), update back to every tag, and run `foo bar` each time at the root of the clone.

+If you already ran September previously, however, it will only run the command on any new/changed tag.
+You can see what September remembers by using the `--status` argument.

 September will guess what kind of repository you're giving it, and do the appropriate things to clone and update it.
 Right now Git and Mercurial are supported.